TrueFiEng/Waffle/docs/source/matchers.rst

   await expect(await wallet.sendTransaction({to: walletTo.address, value: 200}))
     .to.changeEtherBalance(walletFrom, -200);

-  // Transaction fee is not factored in await expect(await wallet.sendTransaction({to: walletTo.address, gasPrice: 1, value: 200}))
+  // To include the transaction fee use: await expect(await wallet.sendTransaction({to: walletTo.address, gasPrice: 1, value: 200}))
     .to.changeEtherBalance(walletFrom, -21200, {includeFee: true});